Justin-Credible/nintendo-vs-frontend/README.md

 I've also included all of my MAME configs for these control mappings in `assets/mame-configs`.

+The `assets/mame-nvram` directory contains additional settings for each game (such as silenced attract modes, when possible).

 The `assets/marquee` directory contains the Photoshop file I used to create the instruction cards.
 I printed on high gloss card stock at my local office supplies store.

 ## Launch as primary shell